timmyneutron/Pundit-Front-End/README.md

 ## Concepts and Classes
 Concepts explored in this project:

-  - React, Redux, and React Router
+  - NodeJS, React, Redux, React Router
   - Bootstrap layout and design using [ReactStrap](https://reactstrap.github.io)
   - HTTP requests using the Fetch API
   - Synchronous and asyncronous action creators